vishakhashukla/vishakhashukla.github.io/_pages/ruh.md

   - image_path: /assets/images/ruh/sleeping-beauty.jpeg
     alt: "sleeping beaut"
 ---
-Ruh (full name: Ruh-e-khus) is named after one of my favorite fragrances (Vetiver).
+Ruh (full name: रूह-ए-ख़स ) is named after one of my favorite fragrances (Vetiver).
 She is a <a href = "https://en.wikipedia.org/wiki/Indian_pariah_dog">Desi Dog </a> but my parents (who she lives with now) are convinced she is a <a href = "https://en.wikipedia.org/wiki/Rajapalayam_dog">Rajapalayam.</a> She is fiercely independent and really smart.
 I miss her.
 Sharing her beauty here:

 {% include gallery class="full" %}